-We see a great deal of plantar fasciitis in our practice.
+We see a great deal of plantar fasciitis in our practice and know this type of pain can keep you from enjoying your daily activities.
 If you have failed normal conservative care measures, the doctor may determine that you are a candidate for plantar fasciotomy.

 About The Procedure